rohith200/Azure-DevOps/README.md

-Creation of Stoarge account in Azure using ARM
+Creation of Storage account in Azure using ARM
 **Steps to deploy storage account arm template** **Create resource group**